lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This specification defines three reliability modes: No-ACK, ACK-Always, and ACK-on-Error.
 ACK-Always and ACK-on-Error operate on windows of SCHC Fragments.
 A window of SCHC Fragments is a subset of the full set of SCHC Fragments needed to carry a SCHC Packet.

 * No-ACK.
 No-ACK is the simplest SCHC Fragment reliability mode.
-The receiver does not generate overhead in the form of acknowledgments (ACKs).
+The receiver does not generate overhead in the form of acknowledgements (ACKs).
 However, this mode does not enhance reliability beyond that offered by the underlying LPWAN technology.
 In the No-ACK mode, the receiver MUST NOT issue SCHC ACKs.
 See further details in {{No-ACK-subsection}}.

 * ACK-Always.
 The ACK-Always mode provides flow control using a window scheme.
 This mode is also able to handle long bursts of lost SCHC Fragments since detection of such events can be done before the end of the SCHC Packet transmission as long as the window size is short enough.
 However, such benefit comes at the expense of SCHC ACK use.
 In ACK-Always the receiver sends a SCHC ACK after a window of SCHC Fragments has been received, where a window of SCHC Fragments is a subset of the whole number of SCHC Fragments needed to carry a complete SCHC Packet.
 The SCHC ACK is used to inform the sender if a SCHC fragment in the actual window has been lost or well received.
 Upon a SCHC ACK reception, the sender retransmits the lost SCHC Fragments.
 When a SCHC ACK is lost and the sender has not received it before the expiration of the Retransmission Timer, the sender uses a SCHC ACK request by sending the All-0 empty SCHC Fragment when it is not the last window and the ALL-1 empty Fragment when it is the last window.
 The maximum number of SCHC ACK requests is MAX_ACK_REQUESTS.
 If the MAX_ACK_REQUEST is reached the transmission needs to be Aborted.
 See further details in {{ACK-Always-subsection}}.